REFUGEE PROTECTION IN THE ASIA PACIFIC REGION

 The Seventh Ministerial Conference of the Bali Process took place in August 2018.
 The Eighth Ministerial Conference, which was delayed by the COVID-19 pandemic, will be held in 2022.

 On 15 June 2015, the then United Nations High Commissioner for Human Rights said:

 “Australia’s response to migrant arrivals has set a poor benchmark for its regional neighbours.
 The authorities have also engaged in turn-arounds and push-backs of boats in international waters.
 Asylum-seekers are incarcerated in centres in Papua New Guinea and Nauru, where they face conditions that the Special Rapporteur on Torture has reported as amounting to cruel, inhuman or degrading treatment as defined by CAT.
 They also violate the Convention on the Rights of the Child, as the Australian Human Rights Commission has justifiably declared.
 Even recognized refugees in urgent need of protection are not permitted to enter Australia, which has set up relocation arrangements with countries that may be ill-prepared to offer them any durable solution.
 Such policies should not be considered a model by any country.”

-The arrangements to which the High Commissioner was referring are described below.
+The arrangements to which the High Commissioner was referring were the arrangements with Nauru, Papua New Guinea (PNG) and Cambodia described below.